Curiosity in Action

 How can creative, participatory STEM activities support youth and community work to enhance young people’s confidence, resilience and wellbeing?

-Alongside this, we host the Curiosity In Communities Network.
+Alongside this work, we host the Curiosity In Communities Network.
 The network is open to everyone interested in the role of STEM to support Community Learning and Development (CLD) practice outcomes with and by young people.
 CLD practitioners, science educators, researchers and anyone else interested are invited to connect, build collaborations and share learning together.

-The programme is facilitated by Science Ceilidh in partnership with Youth Link Scotland, along with partners including The Royal Observatory, Edinburgh and researchers at the University of Edinburgh and Glasgow.
+The programme was facilitated by Science Ceilidh in partnership with Youth Link Scotland, along with partners including The Royal Observatory, Edinburgh and researchers at the University of Edinburgh and Glasgow.
 See the full project steering group here.

 Project Steering Group